dimatkach11/strapi_plugins/src/plugins/strapi-plugin-parent-child-relations/README.md

-# Strapi plugin parent-child-relations
+# Strapi plugin parent-child-relationships

-A quick description of parent-child-relations.
+A quick description of parent-child-relationships.